Sinacam/ztd/README.md

 ## func_traits mfp_traits

 `func_traits` and `mfp_traits` are traits for functions and member function pointers.
-Given a function or a pointer to member function with a signature `R(Args...) cv ref nx`, where cv is the const volatile qualifiers, ref is the reference qualifier and nx is the exception specification, it has the members
+Given a function or a pointer to member function with the signature `R(Args...) cv ref nx`, where cv is the const volatile qualifiers, ref is the reference qualifier and nx is the exception specification, it has the members

 * `base_type`: `R(Args...)`